 In 2006, Roth 401ks were born.
 Like a traditional 401k, contributions are made through payroll deductions.
 They are taxed in the same way as Roth IRAs.
 Pay taxes before contributions are made, and no taxes are paid on withdrawals after age 59½.
 If you choose to withdraw before age 59½, you can withdraw your principal without any penalty.
 Unlike Roth IRAs, there are no income limits for those that can contribute to Roth 401ks.

 Having both Traditional and Roth 401k contribution options definitely adds more room to debate where you should put your money.
 Since our income is high right now, we primarily contribute to a traditional 401k.
 We like having reduced taxes now.
-However, we expect to retire before age 40, so it gives me some piece knowing I could withdraw my Roth contributions without penalties before I age 59½.
+However, we expect to retire before age 40, so it gives me some peace knowing I could withdraw my Roth contributions without penalties before I hit age 59½.

 When will I have enough?